huuphuoc1396/android-safe-coroutines/README.md

 # Android Safe Coroutines
-Many blogs were written about Kotlin Coroutines in Android Development from beginner to advanced level.
+Several blogs were written about Kotlin Coroutines in Android Development from beginner to advanced level.
 In my own case, I would like to share my experiences with Kotlin Coroutines in the real world which I have applied to my projects to make the stable app as well as gain a safer and more effective project.

 Please check my blog on Medium to get more.